Three Voices/ Kolme Ääntä

 BFA degree show work, fall 2019

-Konkelo, an old Finnish word rarely known by urbanites, describes when a fallen tree is caught in the limbs of a standing tree.
+Konkelo, an old Finnish word rarely known by urbanites, describes when a fallen tree is caught in the limbs of a standing one.
 Even in low winds, the trees rub against each other producing a distinct sound, or ääni, a voice.
 The existence of the word konkelo implies a culture connected to forests, forestry, as well as one of listening.
 The phenomenon of one tree remaining stuck in another implies an unrushed forest, slowly changing.

 In Finland’s vast industrial rushed forests, teollisuusmetsiä, what sounds are lost?
 In a landscape of alternating monocultures of pine and birch, is the absence of certain ääniä, sounds, voices, votes.